MarioLisbona/CA-T1A2-portfolio/README.md

 # **Code Academy - T1A2 - Portfolio: Submitted by Mario Lisbona**

-This is my solution for the [Coder Academy Term 1 Assignment: T1A2 - Portfolio](https://ait.instructure.com/courses/4243/assignments/47178).
+This is my solution for the [Coder Academy - Web Dev Accelerated Term 1 Assignment: T1A2 - Portfolio](https://ait.instructure.com/courses/4243/assignments/47178).

 ## **Table of contents**